 Propellers are Seriously Not Fun

 A boat propeller can travel from head to toe on an average person in less than one-tenth of a second.
-The results of a propeller strike are horrific.
+The result of propeller strikes are horrific.

-A TYPICAL THREE-BLADE PROPELLER RUNNING AT 3,200 RPM CAN INFLICT 160 IMPACTS IN 1 SECOND.
+DID YOU KNOW, A TYPICAL THREE-BLADE PROPELLER RUNNING AT 3,200 RPM CAN INFLICT 160 IMPACTS IN 1 SECOND?

-Obviously a propeller is out of sight, but too often it is out of mind as well.
-Add to that danger insufficient training on close maneuvering, inattentive passing boaters and incorrect procedures for dealing with persons in the water and the result can be serious injury or death.
+41 deaths and 182 injuries were caused by propeller strikes just last year,* all of which could have been avoided with proper education.
+Obviously, a propeller is out of sight, but too often it is out of mind as well.
+Add to that, insufficient training on close maneuvering, inattentive passing boaters, and incorrect procedures for dealing with persons in the water, and the result can be serious injury or death.